gregory-james-smith/ubiquitous-pages/index.md

 ### Reimagined

-Traditional book setting and type setting style based on books from medieval and early printing press periods.
+Traditional book setting and type setting style based on books from medieval and early printing press periods and inspired by classical art.

 Inspiration:
 - [Gutenberg Bible](https://en.wikipedia.org/wiki/File:Gutenberg_Bible,_Lenox_Copy,_New_York_Public_Library,_2009._Pic_01.jpg)

+### Other ideas

+* Contemporary clean style using Helventica Neue
+* Style of a fusion of modern calligraphy and blackletter fonts inspired by old books and Islamic calligraphy
+* Decorative document using Copperplate lettering

 ## Articles and books